 You can be budget-conscious and still hold a successful event

 Some reasons it may take longer to source local:

 Another aspect of local sourcing is ensuring the food is safe.
-The following is a list of minimum requirements to look for when purchasing ingredients:
+Here is a list of minimum requirements to look for when purchasing ingredients:

-- the person who tends the crops or herd often does the marketing and deliveries
+- The person who tends the crops or herd often also does the marketing and deliveries.

-Look for farms with an On Farm Food Safety Program (a complete list of programs is given in the resources section at the end of this document).
+Look for farms with an On Farm Food Safety Program (a complete list of programs is given in the Additional Resources section at the end of this document).
 Ask your potential suppliers questions about their food inspection and grading.

 - Fish processors must comply with the Food Regulation.
 They must obtain and display a food permit.